S.Africa Deploys Troops After Six Killed Following Zuma Jailing - UrduPoint

 Troops will "assist law enforcement agencies deployed in Gauteng and KwaZulu-Natal provinces... to quell the unrest that has gripped both provinces in the last few days," the armed forces said in a statement.

-President Cyril Ramaphosa, who at the weekend called for calm, is expected to addess the nation later Monday, his office said.
+President Cyril Ramaphosa, who at the weekend called for calm, is expected to address the nation later Monday, his office said.

 The violence raged as the Constitutional Court was hearing an application to review its landmark decision to jail Zuma for contempt of court.
-An announcement is expected later.
+Judgement was reserved after a marathon 10-hour sitting.

 The country's top court on June 29 slapped Zuma with a 15-month term for snubbing a probe into the corruption that stained his nine years in power.